Mont Campbell

-Hugo Martin Montgomery "Dirk" Campbell (born 30 December 1950, previously known as Mont Campbell) is a British multi-instrumentalist, composer and energy company executive.
-Campbell was born in the British military hospital in Ismailia, Egypt, and lived in Kenya until 1962.
-He studied Stravinsky and formed the progressive rock band Egg in 1968 with Dave Stewart and Clive Brooks.
-In 1972 he studied composition at the Royal College of Music, gaining an ARCM diploma in 1974.
-He composed the score to David Anderson's BAFTA-winning animated film Dreamland Express in 1983 and began a full-time career as composer in 1989 with film and commercials commissions from Redwing Films.
-He has since written scores for film, television, advertising, radio and stage.
-He is adept on a wide range of ethnic folk instruments which have led to recording work in film, television and computer games.
-He has created or contributed to several instrumental sound libraries (production music) distributed by ILIO Entertainments, World Winds, Origins, Music House, SOHO, Production Music Online, and others.
+Dirk Campbell (born Hugo Martin Montgomery Campbell, 30 December 1950), previously known as Mont Campbell, is a British composer, multi-instrumentalist, and company executive.
+Campbell is best known for his work with progressive rock bands such as Egg and National Health, though he would later "forswear the genre of rock music altogether, and would begin to develop an interest in folk tradition and, increasingly, non-western music."

-Although initially known as a member of progressive rock bands such as Egg and National Health, Campbell would later (in his own words) "forswear the genre of rock music altogether, and would begin to develop an interest in folk tradition and, increasingly, non-western music."
-Originally a bass guitarist, he is now a multi-instrumentalist, specializing in wind instruments from around the world, including period folk instruments.
+Cambell began a full-time career as composer in 1989 with film and commercials commissions from Redwing Films and now lectures on music in remote antiquity, and ways of incorporating non-western music into contemporary composition.
+He is a director of Ovesco, a Sussex-based alternative energy company.

-In parallel to his work as a musician, Campbell is a director of the Sussex-based alternative energy company, Ovesco.
+In December 2024 Campbell put his music up for sale on BandCamp.

 Biography

 Early years

-Born to Mary Elizabeth Shaw ("Jackie") and Lieutenant Colonel Hugo Archie Lesli Montgomery Campbell (1910-1974)of the Royal Tank Regiment ("Archie"), in Ismaïlia, Egypt, Campbell was named Martin after his grandfather, the composer Martin Shaw.
+Campbell was born in a British military hospital in Ismaïlia, Egypt to parents Mary Elizabeth "Jackie" Shaw and Lieutenant Colonel Hugo Archibald Leslie Montgomery Campbell "Archie" (1910-1974) of the Royal Tank Regiment.
+Campbell was named after his grandfather, the composer Martin Shaw.
 The family moved to Kenya in 1951, where they lived until his mother and sister’s return to the UK in 1962, his father in 1963.

-In 1966, Campbell (already equipped with his long-standing nickname of "Mont") attended the City of London Boys School.
-While at school, Campbell (playing guitar and French horn) met and began to work with aspiring keyboard player Dave Stewart and budding guitarist Steve Hillage.
-Recruiting the latter to one of his bands prompted Campbell to switch his own focus to bass guitar.
+In 1966, Campbell attended the City of London Boys School.
+While there, he met aspiring keyboard player Dave Stewart and budding guitarist Steve Hillage.
+The pair recruited Campbell into their band, and Campbell switch his focus from guitar to bass guitar.

 Rock musician (1968–1976)

 In early 1968, Campbell, Stewart and Hillage formed the short-lived psychedelic blues band Uriel with drummer Clive Brooks.
-Following Hillage's departure, the remaining trio took on a progressive rock direction and changed the band name to Egg.
-(They would, however, briefly reunite with Hillage to record an album under the project name of Arzachel, on which each member employed an arcane surname both for fun and to get around contractual problems).
+Following Hillage's departure in mid-1968, the remaining trio took on a progressive rock direction and changed the band name to Egg.
+They group would briefly reunite with Hillage to record an album under the project name of Arzachel; each member employed an arcane surname both for fun and to get around contractual problems.